The World's 12 Most Innovative Companies

 By providing the tools and technology to grow a complete farm outside, our system supports any kind of crop- creating greater options for the user.
 If nutrition is the goal it can support fruits, vegetables, and plant based proteins.
 If income generation is the goal it can support whatever high-value crops suit the local market.

-Local food has grown from niche market to a booming new economy.
-Fresh, local grown food is in HIGH DEMAND – government and private sector are jumping on board.
+Local, organic food has grown from niche market to a booming new economy.

 Direct-to-consumer sales model allows us to reduce costly inventory, tailor-make units to order, and improve the consumer experience with a direct product-buyer relationship.

-After a basic assessment, the product is made to order, and shipped to the buyer's location, and deployed on site with a dedicated farm from a Box team.
+After a basic assessment, the product is made to order, shipped to the buyer's location, and deployed on site with a dedicated farm from a Box team.

 Business can be a powerful agent for change.
 Let's shift how business impacts the world.
 We believe business can solve problems, increase efficiency, and foster vibrant healthy communities, while making a profit!
 Farm from a Box is working to do just that.